Like most of us, I wasn't always vegan. In fact, far from it. I was an unapologetic meat eater.

 The next connection made was a subtle one.
 It was exposure.

 While I told myself "I couldn't do that" friends and acquaintances did it.
-While I ordered a beef burger, they ordered a veggie burger - I was envious of their ethics and commitment, but fear was in my head, separating them from me, saying: "But I can't do that".
+While I ordered a beef burger, they ordered a veggie burger - I was envious of their ethics and commitment, but fear was in my head, separating them from me, saying: "but I can't do that".

 Asking the difficult questions

 Veganism seemed to keep popping up in my life.
 I discovered my best friend back in Australia had gone vegan more than a year ago.
 He told me how his performance at the gym had improved as well as his overall health.
+He was the last person I would have expected to go vegan, but he had taken the leap I was always too scared to - and he was thriving.

-I decided to give up meat again, but this time I wanted to look into some uncomfortable topics I'd always avoided.
+I decided to give up meat again, but this time I wanted to look into uncomfortable topics I'd always avoided.

 My whole life I was ignoring an internal battle I'd swallowed away: Was I causing pain and suffering to animals when I didn't have to?
 The answer was, of course, yes.

 This time it was different from India.
-I suddenly knew in my heart what was right for myself, for the animals and for the earth.
+I suddenly knew in my heart what was right for myself, for the animals, and for the Earth.

 Everything connected in a maelstrom of what's right and wrong.
 I felt, for the first time in my life, that my actions were aligned with my views.
 And it was liberating.